Pterygium Surgery Brisbane

 Our Pterygium FAQs

 A pterygium is an abnormal growth of conjunctival tissue overlying the cornea.
+It can appear in just one or both eyes.
 Sometimes, these growths can spread and cause vision issues, which is why it’s important to get them assessed when they appear.
 They can also cause mild eye irritation.

-It is believed that pterygium is caused by exposure to environmental factors such as dust and particles, wind, and ultraviolet light.
-Pterygium is also called Surfer’s Eye, due to it often developing from sunny and windy conditions.
+It is believed that pterygium is caused by exposure to environmental factors such as dust and sand/ dirt particles, wind, and ultraviolet light: hence the name “surfer’s eye”.
 It tends to grow from the inner corner of the eye, towards the centre.

 Approximately one in 100 Australians will develop a pterygium during their lifetime.
 It’s a relatively common affliction that affects many Australians.

-As soon as there is any risk of the tissue encroaching on the visual axis, a pterygium requires surgical excision.
+Our approach to your pterygium treatment depends on a number of factors and will be determined by both a thorough eye examination and discussions with you around any vision changes and other symptoms you might be experiencing.
+Surgery is required as soon as there is any risk of the tissue encroaching on the visual axis; a pterygium requires surgical excision.
 Other indications include recurrent pain, irritation, or redness that does not settle with lubricant eye drops.

 Of course, it’s absolutely normal and reasonable to experience these emotions prior to any surgical procedure.
 Important points to consider are: